 Installing Official Add-ons

-The process for installing official add-ons is much the same for each of those we have listed in this article:
+The process for installing official (or unofficial, but still requiring you to sign into your subscription account) add-ons is much the same for each of those we have listed in this article:

 - On the Kodi home screen click “Add-ons” in the pane on the left